mewing0328/PWAeditor/README.md

 Credit for tutorials and guides I utilized in my code

 George Washington University - Coding Bootcamp: Repository Lesson 19-PWA
- - Activity 28-Stu_Mini-Project was the majority of examples used
+ - Activity 28-Stu_Mini-Project was the majority of what was utilized for examples

 [webpack.js.org](https://webpack.js.org/): Documentation for utilizing webpack